benjaminlimjt/ICT2101-2201-P5-4-Project/README.md

 ## Development Workflow

+1. Always commit to dev branch before main branch.
+2. Do feature work only in ur own feature branch.
+3. Commit regularly.
+4.

 1. Every member should have their own branch with their names on it
 2. Before starting to work on their own branches, the team should always pull changes from the main branches to ensure that their respective branches is up to date with the main branch.
 3. The team should commit to their respective branches regularly